emilgulayev/tictactoe/tic-tac-toe/README.md

   Also in the end I realized that I coul've reduce the code in the check of diagonal end game, to choose which diagonal I check by and not always going through both of them.

-  Also I would have mad the UI more appealing.
+  Also I would have madק the UI more appealing.